SVG%20File-02.svg

 Goods or Property

-For instance, tangible items such as office furniture, computer hardware, and software, foodstuffs, etc. It also encompasses intangible assets like copyrights and patents.
+For instance, tangible items such as office furniture, computer hardware and software, foodstuffs, etc., are included.
+However, intangible assets like copyrights and patents are also included.

 Professional Services